-This feeling is misleading since it creates an illusion of pumped muscles, but that is nothing but an increased blood flow to the muscles that you are activating during your training.
+This feeling is misleading since it creates an illusion of pumped muscles, but that is nothing but an increased blood flow to the muscles you are activating during your training.

 What Weights And How Many Reps?

 It is only logical that you can not do a set of thirty reps with the weight that is 80% of the maximum in any exercise.
-There is also a question what is a larger number of reps, how many sets with how many reps you should do and how long should be each break between the sets?
-This is very important since you do not want to over train yourself .
+There is also a question what is a larger number of reps, how many sets with how many reps you should do, and how long should each break be between the sets?
+This is very important since you do not want to over-train yourself.

 – 1×50 with the weight you can lift 50 times

 – 2×30 with the weight you can lift 34 times